benchmark-action/github-action-benchmark/README.md

   updating GitHub pages
 - Support pull requests.
 Instead of updating GitHub pages, add comment to the pull request to explain benchmark result.
+- Add an alert comment to commit page when the benchmark result of the commit is far worse than previous one.

 ## License